MohaiminulEraj/Containerized-To-Do-App/README.md

 # Containerized ToDo List Application

-A simple Todo application built with React, Node.js (v22.11.0), and MongoDB.
+A simple Todo application built with React, Node.js (v22.11.0), and PostgreSql.
 This app allows users to manage tasks across different categories with authentication and user-specific data management.

 ---